Rareloop/primer/README.md

 Each folder can have the following files:

-- `template.hbs` A Handlebars template used to build the pattern's HTML (also supports .handlebars extension)
+- `template.hbs` A Handlebars template used to build the pattern's HTML
 - `data.json` *Optional* A JSON object that is passed into the Handlebars template
 - `README.md` *Optional* A Markdown formatted text file which can be used to give additional description/notes to the pattern

 ### Same template, different data

 It's possible to have variants of patterns listed in the patterns list that share the same template but that have different data.
-A good use case for this is form items where it would be advantagous to only write the markup for a field once, but where you wish to show examples for different types (e.g. `text`, `email` etc).
+A good use case for this is form items where it would be advantageous to only write the markup for a field once, but where you wish to show examples for different types (e.g. `text`, `email` etc).

 To make a special case of a pattern duplicate the name and append a `~` followed by a unique identifier.
 For example if you have a pattern `elements/forms/input` you could create `elements/forms/input~email` to provide info on email specific rendering.
 The template from `input` will be used but the data and notes will be taken from the new pattern.